Directive on Payments

 advance payment (paiement anticipé)

-A payment made by or on behalf of Her Majesty before the work, delivery of the goods, or rendering of the service has been completed.
+A payment made by or on behalf of His Majesty before the work, delivery of the goods, or rendering of the service has been completed.

 appropriation (crédit)